Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 *We have already run mashtree for you, but here is how we did it

 ```
-#Activate the environment so we can run mashtree
+#Activate the environment so we can run mashtree and also load mash from the Bioinformatics module.
 conda activate class8_mashtree
+module load Bioinformatics mash

 #Edit the .sbat file to put in your email address
 nano mashtree.sbat